nus-oss/cs3281-AY1617S2-website/students/AY1617S2/huangChao/HuangChao-Resume.md

 * **Web Development**
   * Front-end: work experience with AngularJS 1.
   * Back-end: work experience with LAMP and Node.js

+* **DevOps**
+  * Continuous Integration (CI): project experience on Travis CI.
+  * Continuous Delievery (CD): project experience on deploying documentation to GitHub Pages using Travis CI for every push to the master branch.
+  * Build Automation:
+    * project experience on Gradle (a Java build tool)
+    * give a talk on the modern build system for web development including npm, gulp and webpack.

+* **Testing**
+  * JUnit: project experience in developing unit tests, integration tests and GUI tests for a JavaFx application using JUnit together with TestFx.

 ## Contact Info